goodluckoguzie/goodluckoguzie.github.io/projects/fallingballenv.md

 - <a href="{{ '/projects/litesocnavgym' | relative_url }}">LiteSocNavGym</a> - Lightweight version for faster iteration

 **Comparison with Other Environments:**
-Unlike standard Gym environments (CartPole, MountainCar, etc.), FallingBallEnv deliberately omits state information to test implicit physics learning.
+Unlike standard Gym environments (CartPole, MountainCar, etc.), FallingBallEnv deliberately omits state information to test implicit physics learning (see Key Innovation section).
 This makes it unique for evaluating sequential learning models that must infer hidden dynamics.

 ---

-## <a id="faq"></a>14.
+## <a id="faq"></a>13.
 FAQ

 ### Q: Why is the floor position hidden?
 **A:** This design tests whether models can learn implicit physics from observations alone.
-Unlike most Gym environments that reveal all state information, FallingBallEnv requires models to infer hidden boundary conditions from trajectory patterns, creating a controlled test of sequential learning capabilities.
+Unlike most Gym environments that reveal all state information, FallingBallEnv requires models to infer hidden boundary conditions from trajectory patterns (see Key Innovation section).

 ### Q: How does this compare to other Gym environments?
 **A:** Most Gym environments (CartPole, MountainCar, etc.) reveal all state information.
-FallingBallEnv uniquely tests learning of implicit physics by hiding the floor position, creating a controlled test of sequential learning capabilities.
+FallingBallEnv uniquely tests learning of implicit physics by hiding the floor position, creating a controlled test of sequential learning capabilities (see Key Innovation section).

 ### Q: Can I use this for my research?
 **A:** Yes!
 The environment is open-source and available on GitHub.
 It's particularly useful for: